Looking for support for your finance function? Book a time with an expert.

 How Each Method Records Transactions

-When these accounting methods are put into practice, dramatic differences are revealed in how a company’s financial picture takes shape.
+When these accounting methods are put into action, dramatic differences become evident in how the financial picture of a company takes shape.

 Cash Accounting: Recognizing Revenue and Expenses